Murray Jaros spent his childhood in the woods of Poland, hiding from Nazis during World War II.

 Rounding out the remembrance events is Shira Ginsburg’s one-woman show, “Bubby’s Kitchen,”April 28 at 1 p.m. in the GE Theatre at Proctors.
 The event is free to the Union community.

 Originally from Troy, N.Y., where her family ran a dairy farm, Ginsburg is now a cantor in New York City.
-She retells her grandmother’s (Bubby’s) story of hiding in the woods with the Bielski brothers, weaving together her family’s story of resistance and survival through monologue, and Yiddish, liturgical and musical theatre songs.
+She retells her grandmother’s (Bubby’s) story of hiding in the woods with the Bielski brothers, weaving together her family’s story of resistance and survival through monologue, and Yiddish, liturgical and musical theater songs.
 With a background as a professional actress, singer and songwriter, she has performed on stages in Israel, England and throughout the U.S.

 To reserve a seat for “Bubby’s Kitchen, email Cramer at firstname.lastname@example.org.